MozillaSecurity/ec2SpotPrices/README.md

 It requires a valid AWS key ID and secret access key, and it is suggested that users create a separate key set specially for this purpose.

+A sqlite3 database is generated in-memory to compute the result.

+## Strategy

+Strategy involves finding lowest ever price across 6 months, then selecting regions/zones with the lowest latest price.
+(and is within 25% of lowest ever price)

+The lowest latest price will never be lower than the lowest ever price across the past 6 months.

+## Assumptions
+- That 6 months of past data is sufficient
+- That 25% is a sufficient barrier to prevent sudden price spikes

 ### Commandline Arguments
 ```
   -h, --help            show this help message and exit